Updated January 2023

 The difference between OHS diplomas and degrees boils down to two things: length and depth of training.

 Diploma programs offer a shorter route into the workforce.
-A health and safety program at this level generally takes about 1 to 2 years to complete.
+A health and safety program at this level generally takes one to two years to complete.

 Obviously, diplomas don't go into as much depth as degrees.
 They focus less on theory and more on the practical skills and knowledge required for entry-level OHS jobs.